StsteveO/weather-app/README.md

 ## The Odin Project, Weather App.
 ### Setting Up The Enviroment

+- In **Github**
   - Create repo.
   - Git clone SSH key into teminal and cd into it.

 - In the **terminal**
   - Type `npm init -y` to initialize it/create a JSON file.
   - Type `npm install webpack webpack-cli --save-dev` to install webpack.
   - Type `npm install eslint --save-dev` to setup eslint.
   - Type `./node_modules/.bin/eslint --init`
     - There are several questions that need to be answered.
       - Need help with those questions?
 Click on [this link.](https://www.digitalocean.com/community/tutorials/linting-and-formatting-with-eslint-in-vs-code#step-3-installing-the-eslint-extension)
   - Type `npm install -g install-peerdeps install-peerdeps --dev eslint-config-airbnb`.
   - Type `npm install --save-dev style-loader css-loader`.
   - Type `npm install --save-dev html-webpack-plugin`.
   - Type `npm install -D babel-loader @babel/core @babel/preset-env webpack`.
   - Type `npm install @babel/cli"`

 - In **VS Code**
   - Create a `dist` folder.
   - Create a `src` folder.
     - Create a `index.js` file.
       - At that very top of this file, add `import './style.css';`.
     - Create a `template.html` file.
     - Create a `style.css` file.
   - Create a `.gitignore` file, and type `node_modules` in it, to ignore all those files.
   - Create a `webpack.config.js` file.
     - Paste the following block code:

   ```javascript
     const path = require("path");